An overview of online reputation for businesses

 Outcome: Little to no trace of the online discussions directed at the e-commerce site

 Our client came under fire for accidentally selling non-BPA-free pet products online.
 The site claimed to use only BPA-free plastics.
 However, when a customer’s pet became sick, it was found out that the company had at least one shipment where the product claims were false.
-This led to a widespread social media revolt against online business.
+This led to a widespread social media revolt against online businesses.
 After investigation, it was determined that the pet’s illness was not due to the product in question.
 Furthermore, there was only a single shipment of that particular product.
 Nonetheless, a "bashtag" movement took root and spread on Twitter, Reddit, pet forums, and niche pet social media sites.
 By suppressing content and abating the conflagration on social media, we resolved the issue and restored the company’s reputation.

 Some large corporations may fight reputation battles that linger for years.
 A small business may be able to clean up a reputation issue in just a few months.